QKid1412/Calculator_HTML-CSS-JS/public/Readme.md

 Used [alert] if some values cannot be used during calculating Mean and Average.

 Click [RESET] button to reset all inputs and outputs.

+[ANALYZATION] part.
+After calculation, if percentage is lower than 50%, [onmouseover] function can be triggered on smiley faces and changed to sad faces.
+(Note: the [Reset] function also reset all faces to smiley faces).